harrisonde/xkcd-password-generator/README.md

 # xkcd password generator
 This is the main repository for all things xkcd - passwords.
+[See it here](http://p2.harrisondestefano.com)

 ![xkcd image](https://raw.githubusercontent.com/harrisonde/xkcd-password-generator/master/images/comic.png "xkcd")